-Another interesting finding of our analysis is that charitable fund-raising is highly profitable, with over \$5 raised per dollar spent on fund-raising.
-While this number may strike economists used to profit maximization as somewhat high, it is perfectly in line with ideals of best practices promulgated by the charity watchdog groups and fund-raising professionals, as we show below.
-That is, while economists see this finding surprising, industry experts would find this return to fund-raising to be just as expected.
-Below we provide some speculation on the kinds of factors that could explain the effectiveness of fund-raising.
+Another interesting finding of our analysis is that charitable fundraising is highly profitable, with over \$5 raised per dollar spent on fundraising.
+While this number may strike economists used to profit maximization as somewhat high, it is perfectly in line with ideals of best practices promulgated by the charity watchdog groups and fundraising professionals, as we show below.
+That is, while economists see this finding surprising, industry experts would find this return to fundraising to be just as expected.
+Below we provide some speculation on the kinds of factors that could explain the effectiveness of fundraising.

 The most important implication of our findings is that they open up a broader set of policy alternatives to the government.
-According to our estimates, a \$1,000 increase in grants will result in classic direct crowding in of \$45, reduced fund-raising expenditures of \$137, and indirect crowding out due to reduced fund-raising of \$772.
-As a result of the \$1,000 grant, total contributions to the charity fall by \$727, and the charity nets \$410 including the money it saves on fund-raising.
-If charities were required to maintain current fund-raising expenditures and practices, the charity would would not only preserve its prior donations but also gain \$45 in revenue resulting from a slight crowd-in affect of the grant.
+According to our estimates, a \$1000 increase in grants will result in classic direct crowding in of \$45, reduced fundraising expenditures of \$137, and indirect crowding out due to reduced fundraising of \$772.
+As a result of the \$1000 grant, total contributions to the charity fall by \$727, and the charity nets \$410 including the money it saves on fundraising.
+If charities were required to maintain current fundraising expenditures and practices, the charity would not only preserve its prior donations but also gain \$45 in revenue resulting from a slight crowd-in effect of the grant.

 This paper is organized as follows.
 Next we give a brief background to the literature on crowding out, including the motivation for our approach.
 Section 3 describes the data.
-Section 4 discusses the estimation strategy and section 5 presents the results.
+Section 4 discusses the estimation strategy and Section 5 presents the results.
 Section 6 is a conclusion.